Spain: Sevilla Exchange

 Eligibility and Requirements

-This program is open to graduate students in Spanish in the Department of Modern Languages.
+This program is open to graduate students in the MA in Spanish program in the Department of Modern Languages.
 Participating students must be in good academic standing and at minimum have a 3.0 GPA at the graduate level.
 Students are required to submit three (3) letters of reference, a statement of purpose in English and a sample paper in Spanish.
 Additionally, an interview is required.

 Students who do not currently hold a valid passport are encouraged to apply for one as soon as possible.